lsst-dm/dm_dev_guide/stack/deprecating-interfaces.rst

 Deprecations are changes to interfaces.
 (If they were limited to implementation alone, they wouldn't require deprecation, as no one would notice when the change was made.)
-As a result they often require or result from :ref:`RFCs </communications/rfc>`.
+As a result they often require or result from :doc:`RFCs </communications/rfc>`.
 But our usual policy applies; if no one would object, a deprecation can be made without an RFC.

 Release notes